 Whether the squares have lived another life in a different past time as a burial ground, public execution spot or simply a park, many of Savannah's squares have their own secrets to unveil and their own ghostly lore.
 And as for the haunted mansions situated on the green, well, their paranormal phenomena only add to the overall spectral presences in the Historic District.

 Which Haunted Savannah Square should you visit during your stay?
 Check them out below and be sure to keep note of your personal favorites.
+Rest assured, you'll be walking through some of these haunted Squares if you join us for a Ghost Tour while you're in Savannah.

 Madison Square is widely considered one of the most haunted outdoor locations in Savannah.
 Reports of shadow people and other ghostly figures have been reported in Madison Square.
 In the area of Madison Square there was fighting during the Battle of Savannah in the American Revolutionary War.
 Are these ghostly figures the ghost of war?